star-lance/nvim-hoverfloat/README.md

 ### Terminal Configuration

 The plugin works best with kitty terminal.
-Example configurations are provided in the `examples/` directory:
+Configuration files are provided in the `config/` directory.

-- `examples/kitty_context.conf` - Kitty terminal configuration
-- `examples/hyprland_rules.conf` - Hyprland window manager rules

 ### Custom Terminal